Shopify/packwerk/README.md

 ## Ecosystem

-These third party tools enhance your packwerk experience:
+You can use these third party tools to enhance your packwerk experience:

 - https://github.com/bellroy/graphwerk draws a graph of your package dependencies
 - https://github.com/Gusto/packwerk-vscode integrates packwerk into Visual Studio Code so you can see violations right in your editor